piotrek1555/Azure-Fundamentals-Workshops/Instructions/02-App-services/3-Create-container-based-web-app.md

     ![browse-the-docker-webapp](/assets/browse-the-docker-webapp.PNG)

-5. Switch back to the **Overview** blade of your web app and scroll down.
+5. Repeat step 4 a few times, and switch back to the **Overview** blade of your web app and scroll down.
 You will notice several charts tracking Data In/Out and Requests.
-If you repeat step 4 a few times, you should be able to see corresponding telemetry being displayed in these charts.
+You should be able to see corresponding telemetry being displayed in these charts.
 This includes number of requests and average response time.

 # Task 3: Explore the App Service Plan Features